veeCan54/03-SplitHorizonDNS/README.md

 ## Summary

 **What did I learn?**
-1. I implemented one use case for Split View DNS.
+1. Implemented a use case for Split View DNS.
 2. This architecture could also be used when we want to redirect a canary release internally first before rolling it out to the users.

 **No Mistakes this time - bonus points instead**
 1. I made a small next step in automating my infrastructure.
-Now I am able to reuse my simple corporate website from a git repository in any future projects.
+Now it is possible to reuse the corporate website from my git repository in any future projects.
-2. ***Edit: After I finished this is when I realized that in order to have HTTPS enabled on a static website hosted on S3, we need to be using Cloudfront.
-Ok.
-So in the real world for this use case, it needs to be implemented integrating with CloudFront***.
+2. ***Edit: After I finished this is when I realized that in order to have HTTPS enabled on a static website hosted on S3, we need to be using CloudFront**.

 **TODO?**
-1. More hands on labs!
+1. More hands on projects.
 Networking, here I come.
-2. Do a Hands on exercise for enabling an HTTPS website on S3.
+2. Do a hands on exercise for enabling an HTTPS website on S3 integrating with CloudFront and ACM.